hackclub/hackclub/workshops/personal_website/README.md

 ![](img/celebrate_rush_hour.gif)

-Yaaaaaass!
+Yes!
 Your website is now public on the internet and will stay!
 Feel free to share this with your friends!

 ## Part VI: Sharing with the Community